MicrosoftDocs/learn/learn-pr/student-evangelism/career-interview/includes/3-exercise-practice-code.md

 ## Make the most of your practice

-Part of practising is about learning to solve the problem in the first place, but also to become better at solving it.
+Part of practicing is about learning to solve the problem in the first place, but also to become better at solving it.
 There are steps you can take to ensure you improve.

 1. Challenge yourself to be able to finish a task within a given set of minutes, and then go back and explain your thought processes.